jkpubsrc/python-module-jk-keyvaluestore/README.md

 ### Goals

 This module provides a simple key-value-based data store.
-The current implementation does not aim for highes performance but for ease of use, even in interprocess domain.
-This means that ...
+The current implementation does not aim for highest performance but for ease of use, even in the interprocess domain.
+This means that:

 * You can instantiate a data store class right away and use it to read and write key-value data.
 The only thing you need to provide is a writable data directory.
 * A data store can be read-write or read-only.